 Furthermore, Zhuhai has been ranked by the Chinese Academy of Social Sciences as The Most Livable City in China for two straight years.
 It obtained the Dubai International Award for Best Practice in Improving the Living Environment granted by the UN Centre of Human Settlements.

 Zhuhai also is one of two pilot cities of the Sino-European Partnership on Low Carbon and Sustainable Urban Development project.
 Being named a National Model in Environmental Protection, a National Ecological Garden City, and one of the Top 10 Happiest Cities in China 2014 are among other honors Zhuhai has received.
+Zhuhai was also designated a National Forest City by the State Forestry Administration on Sept 19, 2016.
 In the future, Zhuhai will strive to evolve even further into an international city with a high standard of living, and to display China’s beauty to the world.

 Culture and history